aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 ReferenceObjects hold the correct response data from the Landgate server for each request.
 These exemplar responses were requested and stored on the 5th of April, 2016.
 This postdates GME's replacement.
 References for GME requests were stored in April 2016 from the first test responses in December 2015.
 Dynamic parts of responses were excluded from the final ReferenceObject, for example, any date or time value that changes between requests.

 The web application's `Analyse` function parses each EndpointTest object and attempts to generate a new Vector object.
-Vectors encapsulate the LocationTest, NetworkTest and PingTest immediately preceding the EndpointTest along with those immediately following it, retaining pointers to these objects.
+Vectors encapsulate the LocationTest, NetworkTest, and PingTest immediately preceding the EndpointTest along with those immediately following it, retaining pointers to these objects.
 The function determines the change in Location, Network conditions and Ping response time and takes them as a proxy for the mobile device's changing connectivity environment through the EndpointTest.

 Vector objects are the basis for all further analysis in this study.
 All graphs in this work show the Vector rather than the original EndpointTest or its subtests.